 Southeastern College was founded in 1988 as Cruise Career Training Institute (C.C.T.I.) by recognized leaders in the cruise and travel industry.
-They saw a need in the travel industry for highly skilled, dedicated, and motivated employees to provide very high standards of service.
+They saw a

 In 1994, C.C.T.I. was acquired by Arthur and Belinda Keiser who have long-term involvement in developing and managing private colleges and schools.
 In 1995, C.C.T.I. applied for and was granted accreditation by the Accrediting Commission of the Council on Occupational Education.
 In 1996, C.C.T.I. expanded its travel program offerings to meet the needs of the community and its students.
 In 1997, C.C.T.I. further expanded its scope of career education to include programs in the business, computer, and medical fields.
 To more effectively represent its mission and philosophy, C.C.T.I. changed its name to Keiser Career Institute and the main campus was located in Lake Worth, Florida.